24-Hour Reception Services+30 22890 24802

 Paradise is one of the most famous beaches of Mykonos, attracting mostly young crowds for its day and night beach parties.
 Exotic cocktails, head-banging music, excellent sandy beach and available water sport activities are the main characteristics of one of the very best beaches of the island.
 It is situated 6 km south east of Mykonos Town (Hora).

-Elia is one of the longest and most popular beaches of Mykonos, with many umbrellas, sun beds and beach bars on the coastline, offering water sport activities and nudist area.
+Elia is one of the longest and most popular beaches of Mykonos, with many umbrellas, sun beds and beach bars on the coastline, offering water sport activities and nudist areas.
 It is located 11 km south east of Mykonos Town (Hora).

 A virgin beauty and very quiet cove between the popular beaches of Elia and Super Paradise, beach with many nudists, located 10 km south east of Hora.